Steel Guitar Lessons via Zoom

 What You Need

-A simple Skype setup that works suprisingly well: a MacBook Pro with built in webcam, two entry-level Bose speakers, and an inexpensive Fender solid state amp.
-No microphones needed!
+A minimal setup for lessons that works suprisingly well: a not-too-old laptop with built in webcam, two Bose speakers, and a Fender amp.

 Risk-Free Test Session